Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

+- The Tigers are sending Gipson-Long (1-0) out for his fourth start of the season.
+He is 1-0 with a 2.40 ERA and 20 strikeouts through 15 2/3 innings pitched.

-- In his most recent time out on Friday, the lefty tossed seven scoreless innings against the Oakland Athletics while surrendering two hits.
+- In his most recent appearance on Saturday, the righty threw five innings against the Oakland Athletics, allowing one earned run while surrendering four hits.

-- The 26-year-old has amassed an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .201 batting average against him.
+- In three games this season, the 25-year-old has amassed a 2.40 ERA and 12 strikeouts per nine innings, while allowing a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.